-To insert entry, click the entry that you want to add the entry above and then click Add Entry.
-To remove an entry, click the entry that you want to remove, and then click Remove Entry.
+To insert an entry on the Include/Exclude Records subtab, click Insert Entry.
+To remove an entry, click the entry that you want to remove and then click Remove Entry.
 To add an entry, click Add Entry.

 Include/Exclude Processing Example